 Vein stripping is usually safe.
 Ask your doctor about any problems that might occur.

 The risks from vein stripping include:

 Before the Procedure:

 - If you are or could be pregnant

-- What drugs you are taking; even drugs, supplements, or herbs you bought without a prescription
+- What drugs you are taking; including drugs, supplements, or herbs you bought without a prescription

-- If you have been drinking a lot of alcohol (more than 1 or 2 drinks a day)
+- If you have been drinking more than 1 or 2 alcoholic drinks a day

 During the days before your surgery:

 - You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.